TalhaDotAsif/BadUsb/README.md

 # BadUsb
-Sample codes which can be used for self crafted rubber ducky! :)
+Sample codes which can be used for self crafted rubber ducky!
+For educational purpose only :)